blynkkk/blynkkk.github.io/Sharing.md

 <img src="images/dash_public_sharing.png" style="width: 200px; height:360px"/>

 That's it!
+Now **Exit the settings and press PLAY button.**

-A person you've shared your App with receives a code and scans it from the login screen (scanning from existing profile is not yet supported) ;
+Another person would need to install Blynk app and scan QR code from the login screen (scanning from existing profile is not yet supported) ;

 <img src="images/scan_qr.png" style="width: 200px; height:360px"/>

-Your Project should be active, so don't forget to press Play button.
+**NOTE:** Your Project should be active, don't forget to press Play button.

 ## Share your Project configuration